Defining Civil Twilight

 Anti-Collision Strobe Lights: Quantity Mandates

-For night operations, the regulations require that your UA be equipped with at least one strobe light to ensure visibility.
+For night operations, the regulations require that a sUAS be equipped with at least one strobe light to ensure visibility.
 This single strobe light should be sufficient to make the drone visible from a distance.

 While having additional lights can improve visibility, the minimum requirement is one strobe light to comply with safety standards.